Getting your account set up

 Dropbox offers several different ways to conveniently access your files: the Dropbox mobile app, the Dropbox folder on your computer, and the Dropbox website.
 While you can always access your files from any internet connected device using dropbox.com, installing and using the apps on your devices will help you get the most from Dropbox.

-Take photos and videos using your built-in camera and save them directly to Dropbox
+- Take photos and videos using your built-in camera and save them directly to your Dropbox

-Share your files via links in an email, text message, or another app
+- Share your files via links in an email, text messaging, or another app

 Dropbox apps are available for Android, iPhone, iPad, and Windows mobile.